What to do about stress pain?

-Many of us experience pain on a regular basis.
-This week, you’ve probably either had a headache, felt uncomfortable muscle tension, pushed through stiffness and fatigue, or had an upset stomach on at least one occasion.
-Maybe all of those symptoms are a regular part of your life, and you’ve just come to accept that your body simply hurts.
-But it doesn’t have to be that way.
+Pain is a common occurrence for many of us.
+Throughout the week, you may have experienced a headache, muscle tension, stiffness, fatigue, or an upset stomach.
+These symptoms may be a regular part of your life, and you may have come to accept that your body simply hurts.
+However, it doesn’t have to be that way.

-Headaches, chest and muscle pain, fatigue, nausea, and disrupted sleep are all physical symptoms of the psychosocial malady that has taken the world by storm- stress.
-Our interactions with stress and what triggers it differ based on our personal experiences, but we are all familiar with it.
-And it is just as taxing on the body as it is on the mind.
+Stress is a psychosocial malady that has taken the world by storm, causing physical symptoms such as headaches, chest and muscle pain, fatigue, nausea, and disrupted sleep.
+Our experiences with stress and what triggers it may differ, but we are all familiar with it, and it is just as taxing on the body as it is on the mind.

-At this point, it’s easy to dismiss movement as a solution.
-If your body hurts, the last thing you want to do is exercise!
-But if stress is a mental, emotional, and physical condition, then wouldn’t the ultimate treatment be something that targets all three areas?
+It may be easy to dismiss exercise as a solution when your body hurts.
+However, if stress is a mental, emotional, and physical condition, then the ultimate treatment should target all three areas.

 ABOUT THE AUTHOR

 Kim Gladfelter, MPT, OCS, FAAOMPT

 Women's Health Physical Therapy Specialist at PhysioFit Physical Therapy & Wellness